Cura Ocllo

-Cura Ocllo (died 1539) was an Inca queen (Coya), the wife and sister of Manco Inca Yupanqui, puppet and later remnant ruler of the Inca Empire from 1533 until his death in 1544.
-Her abduction and rape by Gonzalo Pizarro contributed to the split between her spouse and the Spanish and the start of the Inca rebellion against the Spanish.
+Cura Ocllo (died 1539) was an Inca queen consort, or coya, as the wife and full sister of the Inca emperor Manco Inca Yupanqui, whose reign over the Inca Empire began in 1533.
+During the Spanish conquest of the Inca Empire, she was abducted and raped by the Spanish soldier Gonzalo Pizarro in an incident that greatly exacerbated tensions with Yupanqui, who, amidst the fall of the Inca Empire to the Spanish Empire, decried the conduct of Spanish troops towards the Inca people.
+He subsequently founded the rebellious Neo-Inca State, which was also conquered by the Spanish by 1572.

-Life
+Biography

+Early life, marriage, and children

 Her husband was named Sapa Inca in October 1533 after the death of their common brother Túpac Huallpa, who in his turn had succeeded Atahualpa upon his execution by the Spaniards three months earlier.
 Manco initially worked as a puppet ruler from the Cuzco branch of the Inca royal family of Huayna Capac, having challenged Atahualpa and the northern tribes from Quito in the Inca Civil War.

 Cura Ocllo had a son, Sayri Tupac, with Manco Inca in 1535, during Manco's time in captivity.
-During the time when Manco Inca was the puppet ruler of the Spaniards in Cuzco, Francisco Pizzarro left for Lima, appointing Juan Pizarro governor of Cuzco with a garrison of two hundred Spaniards, in his absence.
-Juan Pizarro had a bad relationship with Manco Inca, and the Spaniards under Juan and Gonzalo Pizzaro subjected Manco Inca and his court to abuse in Francisco Pizzarro's absence.
+During the time when Manco Inca was the puppet ruler of the Spaniards in Cuzco, Francisco Pizarro left for Lima, appointing Juan Pizarro governor of Cuzco with a garrison of two hundred Spaniards, in his absence.
+Juan Pizarro had a bad relationship with Manco Inca, and the Spaniards under Juan and Gonzalo Pizarro subjected Manco Inca and his court to abuse in Francisco Pizarro's absence.

-Abduction by Gonzalo Pizarro
+Abduction and rape by a Spanish soldier

 The final event that caused Manco Inca to turn against the Spanish was the rape of his queen.
-At this point, the Spaniards had abducted and raped many women in Cuzco, including princesses, noblewomen and priestesses, the Aclla, some of which were later baptized and made wives of the Spaniards.
-According to Ferndandez de Oviedo, Hernando Pizarro, Juan Pizarro and Gonzalo Pizarro "left no one single women or sister of his [Manco's] unviolated", and had taken the Inca princesses as concubines, Among the princesses taken as concubines were Cuxirimay Ocllo, the widow of the former Inca.
+At this point, the Spaniards and their native allies had abducted and raped many women in Cuzco, including princesses, noblewomen and priestesses, the Aclla, some of which were later made wives of the Spaniards.
+According to Fernandez de Oviedo, Hernando Pizarro, Juan Pizarro and Gonzalo Pizarro "left no one single women or sister of his [Manco's] unviolated", and had taken the Inca princesses as concubines, Among the princesses taken as concubines was Cuxirimay Ocllo, the widow of the former Inca.
+She was made the concubine of Francisco Pizarro.